kubeflow/website/content/docs/gke/_index.md

 +++
-title = "Kubeflow on GKE"
+title = "Kubeflow on GCP"
 description = "Running Kubeflow on Kubernetes Engine and GCP" weight = 5
 +++